-Horwill was a keen advocate of the completion of track sessions performed at race pace throughout the 12 months of training.
-Slavish adherence to this philosophy in severe weather could, however, be an incitement to injury.
+Horwill was a keen advocate of completing track sessions performed at race pace throughout the 12 months of training.
+However, slavish adherence to this philosophy in severe weather could be an incitement to injury.
 If misapplied, this could result in inefficient utilisation of periodisation in setting appropriate work for the athlete.
 Dave Sunderland asserts the need to utilise the four second-rule at points in the macrocycle of training, maintaining that, "As a training tool I use it in the pre-competition phase only as a guide to the athlete's endurance (over-distance) and speed endurance (under distance)."

-Although specific in terms of the duration of recoveries for both speed and aerobic endurance sessions, Horwill's system was articulated at a time when passive rather than active recoveries were in vogue.
+Although specific in terms of the duration of recoveries for both speed and aerobic endurance sessions, Horwill's system was articulated when passive rather than active recoveries were in vogue.
 Since the early 1970s, and separately, Thompson (1995) has pioneered a method formalised as the 'New Interval Training' in 1995 that is underpinned by the principle that repetitions need to be interspersed with recoveries of a very active nature. www.newintervaltraining.com).
 This leaves the modern-day coach with the potential key challenge of retaining multi-tier training while integrating the practice of active recoveries.
 However, Thompson offers the solution to this since he has coached this from the outset.